Identifying long cycles in finite alternating and symmetric groups acting on subsets: Acknowledgements

 \section{Acknowledgements}

-The research for this paper was funded by ARC Discovery grants DP0557587 and DP0879134.
-The fourth author is supported by Australian Research Council Federation Fellowship FF0776186.
-We thank Sven Reichard for some discussions on an early draft of this paper.
+The first author acknowledges the support of EPSRC grant EP/C523229 and the second and third authors acknowledge the support of ARC Discovery grants DP0879134 and DP140100416.
+We thank Yohei Negi and Sven Reichard for some discussions on an early draft of this paper.
+We thank an anonymous referee for valuable suggestions.